-Analysis: Fed balance sheet contraction might get financial conditions to tighten more than the rate hikes, and balance sheet normalization is set on "auto-pilot" whereas the rate hike decisions are made on a meeting by meeting basis and are data dependent.

-As mentioned on the previous slide, monetary policy can act with a lag, the rate hikes and Fed balance sheet action from 2017 might not be fully felt until 2019.
+Analysis: Fed balance sheet contraction might get financial conditions to tighten more than the rate hikes have, and balance sheet normalization is set on "auto-pilot" whereas the rate hike decisions are made on a meeting by meeting basis and are data dependent.
+As mentioned on the previous slide, monetary policy can act with a lag, the rate hikes and Fed balance sheet action from 2017 might not be fully felt until mid-2019.
+As of October 2018 normalization is now running at full pace after a gradual ramp up from October 2017 to October 2018.